Efficient Test-Time Scaling for Small Vision-Language Models: Computational overhead of TTAug

 \textbf{Parallel implementation.} In the parallel strategy, all $N$ augmented inputs are processed simultaneously within a single forward pass by concatenating them into a larger batch.
 This approach maximizes GPU utilization and minimizes wall-clock time by leveraging parallel computation capabilities.
 The memory overhead scales linearly with the number of augmentations, as the model must store activations for all inputs concurrently.
 Peak memory consumption increases substantially due to the need to maintain intermediate representations for the entire augmented batch during forward propagation.

 \textbf{Sequential implementation.} The sequential approach processes each augmented input independently in separate forward passes, accumulating token-level probability distributions for subsequent aggregation.
 While this strategy significantly reduces peak memory requirements by processing only one augmentation at a time, it incurs higher latency due to the sequential nature of computation.
-The modest memory increase observed in sequential processing primarily stems from the accumulation of key-value cache states across multiple forward passes, which must be retained for consistent generation.
+The modest memory increase observed in sequential processing primarily stems from the accumulation of key-value cache states across multiple forward passes, which must be retained for faster generation.
+Note that without such a key-value caching mechanism, the sequential implementation can run on any platform capable of supporting the baseline small model, ensuring broad accessibility.

 \FloatBarrier

 The experimental results in Fig.~\ref{fig:overhead} demonstrate distinct scaling behaviors for the two strategies, measured on an NVIDIA A100 GPU.
 Parallel implementation exhibits substantial memory overhead that grows approximately linearly with the number of augmentations, while sequential implementation maintains relatively constant memory usage with only minor increases due to key-value cache accumulation.
 Conversely, runtime overhead follows the opposite pattern: parallel processing achieves near-constant inference time regardless of augmentation count, while sequential processing incurs linear time penalties proportional to the number of augmentations.